kylegeorge10/myFridge/README.md

 ## Gifs
 - User can login/logout and stays logged in across restarts
 <img src='http://g.recordit.co/3MsoonJooy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 - User can see an appIcon and Launch Screen
-- User can also see an animation while waiting for the app to complete retrive the data from the database.
+- User can also see an animation while waiting for the app to complete retrive the data from the database
 <img src='http://g.recordit.co/JwfaQmny8V.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />